Haroenv/dzello-dot-com/content/thailand/2015-08-02-heaven-and-hell.md

 After several relaxing minutes of eavesdropping on conversations in Thai I had no chance of understanding, my masseuse arrived to greet me.
 He was a large Thai man, large even by American standards, and his arms and legs had the bursting-at-the-veins appearance of someone who'd just left the gym.
 Oh good, I thought, someone who can really loosen me up.

 His first press into my legs, an inch above the knees, shot a seething spike of pain through my entire body.
 I convulsed.
-My back arched and my pelvis lifted so high that I must have graced my man-seuese's chest with my waist.
+My back arched and my pelvis lifted so high that I must have graced my man-sseuse's chest with my waist.
 I had completely forgotten how sensitive quads are after a run, especially after months of delicately excusing myself from each opportunity to go for a jog.

 If massage was soccer, Thai massage would be rugby.
-Physical contact and the infliction of pain upon the opponent isn't just allowed, it's encouraged, it's required*to win!
+Physical contact and the infliction of pain upon the opponent isn't just allowed, it's encouraged, it's required to win!

 I had 1 hour and 58 minutes left to enjoy my massage.
 Or rather to survive it.
 I couldn't give up.
 Could I?